Gry's Virtual Keyboard Museum

 Roland A-90 EX (2003)

-This thing has the nicest weighet piano keys I have ever used.
-It's also a great MIDI master controller.
+This thing had the nicest weighet piano keys I could find at the time.
+It was also a great MIDI master controller.
 With the VE-RD1 expansion card this gave me very good piano and synth sounds too.
 A great machine that I loved to play for some years.
 I sold it just because I wanted something new, not because I needed something better.

 Hammond-Suzuki XK-2 (2003)

 Nice keys, but somewhat too soft organ like sound.
-Also the Leslie simulation stinks and it's able to damage the sound totally if used.
-Plugged into a Leslie it will sound OK, but really not more than that.
-My experience in a live situation is that the sound does not cut through at all.
-After a while I decided not to mess with it anymore, and it found a new home where someone hopefully isn't as spoiled on quality organ sound as I am..
+Also the Leslie simulation stinks and it's able to ruin the sound totally if used.
+Plugged into a Leslie it will sound OK, but not more than that.
+My experiences from live situations is that the sound does not cut through at all.
+After a while I decided not to mess with it anymore, and it found a new home where someone hopefully wasn't as spoiled on quality organ sound as I am..

 Hammond Suzuki